DanSiddall13/ExamSystemRolsa/README.md

 If it does not look like this and it returns an error then make sure you have downloaded python and installed flask or any other library which it may specify.

-If the console does look like that then you can open a browser and go to search "http://localhost:5000/" in the search/address bar
-This should show the website and allow you to access the code and run it as normal
+If the console does look like that then you can open a browser and go to "http://localhost:5000/" in the search/address bar This should show the website and allow you to access the code and run it as normal